phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.plot_distribution_collection.md

     with the full list being passed to the 2D contours.
 So to plot 1-, 2-, and 3-sigma uncertainties in the contours but quote 3-sigma uncertainties in the title and histograms, pass `[3,1,2]`.
+* `sample_size` (int, optional, default=None): number of samples to draw for the underlying distribution.
+Defaults to 1e5 for most cases, or 1e3 for expensive function calls.
+If propagating through non-analytic constraints, setting a lower `sample_size` will significantly speed up plotting time.
+Passed to distl as `size` argument
 * `show` (boolean, optional, default=False): whether to call show on the resulting figure object
 * `**kwargs`: all additional keyword arguments are passed directly to